 Projects per year

 Dr Stephanie Switzer is an academic at the Strathclyde Law School and has expertise in the fields of International Trade Law and Global Health Law.
-She works and practises in these fields and together with colleagues, has collaborated with international organisations such as the European Commission, the Convention on Biological Diversity and the Food and Agriculture Organisation on policy relevant research and consultancies.
-She was also recently invited to participate in a closed-door workshop organised by the World Health Organization on access and benefit sharing of pathogens.
+She works and practices in these fields and together with colleagues, has collaborated with a number of organisations such as the Scottish Government, the European Commission, the Convention on Biological Diversity and the Food and Agriculture Organisation on policy relevant research and consultancies.

 Global Health Law, Law of the World Trade Organisation